PacktPublishing/Serverless-JavaScript-with-AWS-Lambda-in-7-Days/README.md

 He is a serverless evangelist, serverless meetup speaker and possesses a Microsoft and javascript background.
 He specializes in a range of technologies including C#, .Net, SQL server, React, Cloud technologies, CI/CD pipelines, and Serverless solutions.
 He enjoys problem-solving to help businesses, and his current interest includes enterprise level software architecture, APIs as a first-class citizen and cloud architecture using AWS and Microservices.
 He also has hands-on experience developing software in multiple domains like Travel, Accounting, E-Commerce, Banking by making use of appropriate patterns and practices.
-You can contact him either on Twitter or LinkedIn. twitter handle is @darshitpandya9
+You can contact him either on Twitter or LinkedIn.<br/>
-LinkedIn profile www.linkedin.com/in/darshitpandya
+<b>Twitter handle</b> is <a href="https://twitter.com/darshitpandya9" rel="nofollow">@darshitpandya9</a><br/>
+<b>LinkedIn profile</b> is www.linkedin.com/in/darshitpandya

 <b>Krina Pandya</b> is a Google Ads certified professional working in the digital industry with over 7 years of experience.
 Currently, She works as an SEO Manager for a digital marketing agency and she is also the co-founder of Think Digital Web where she plays a vital role in driving the business’s online growth and success.
 Also, from formulation of quantifiable strategies right down to unique content creation and optimizations to increase the ROI of business, she believes in driving all the mission-critical work inside a structured road map.
 She has a sound understanding of web architecture and software applications.
-You can connect her through her LinkedIn profile: www.linkedin.com/in/krinavorapandya
+You can connect her through her <br/>
+<b>LinkedIn profile</b> is www.linkedin.com/in/krinavorapandya

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>